 “However, the sexual issues are not the ‘primary’ concern or diagnosis.
 The parents would like to try a different program first.”

 I think it’s important for us to understand that the terms “Primary and Secondary Diagnosis” were set up and established as a way for insurance and third party payers to prioritize what they would pay for.
-Again, it is language that has been adopted from the medical model.
-In an effort to meet the needs of third party payers, mental health treatment plans soon followed suit.
+Again, it is language that has been adopted from the medical model in an effort to meet the needs of third party payers.
+Subsequently, mental health treatment plans soon followed.
 This had very little to do with Mental Health science or research.
-We all know, in the world of mental health, the therapeutic process doesn’t happen in a linear manner.
+We all know, in the world of mental health, the therapeutic process doesn’t simply happen in a linear manner.

 For example, think about the client diagnosed with Depression and Chronic Substance abuse.
 Simply treating the depression does not take care of the addiction issues.
 And, switching it around does not guarantee the depression will subside either.
 Hence, we describe these situations as the client having a co-occurring or a dual diagnosis.
 It’s the same situation for a student diagnosed with ASD, NLD, ODD, Anxiety or Depression who is also engaged in compulsive sexual behavior.
 Comorbidity is what we are dealing with and all of the symptomatology must be dealt with simultaneously.

 The issues surrounding comorbidity need a very clinically sophisticated and integrated treatment regimen.
 Unless a program has a system in place to clinically assess all sexualized behavior and thought processes by the student, it is like having a biopsy on a cancerous lump in your arm and not exploring to see how wide spread the cancer is.
 That is why these sexual issues re-surface time and time again with these students when they are in a more generalized treatment setting.